saedabdu/gotracksuit/Readme.md

 - Build the image with mise

-## Deploy to Kubernetes
+## Deploy to Kubernetes ( Local Minikube )

-To deploy the service to Kubernetes (Minikube):
+To deploy the service to Kubernetes:

 1. Clone the repository and navigate to the project directory (if not already done so):
    ```bash